CKs-Technology-News/PrivacyTools/README.md

 - [Exoscale](https://www.exoscale.com) – A European cloud computing for cloud native teams.
 - [FlokiNET](https://flokinet.is) – A secure, stable and anonymous web hosting.
 - [FreedomBox](https://www.freedombox.org/) – A libre self-hosting system and also a commercial product.
 It has less apps than YunoHost but can be bought as a ready-to-use product.
-- [Greenhost](https://greenhost.net) – A sustainable and secure webhosting.
+- [Greenhost](https://greenhost.net) – A sustainable and secure web-hosting.
 - [Infomaniak](https://www.infomaniak.com) – Professional web hosting, domain name, cloud server, and email service.
 - [Lohost](https://lohost.io/) –  Distributed, decentralized, anonymized local website hosting.
 - [Manitu](https://uberspace.de/en/) – Web Hosting and Root Servers made in Germany.